Pagol1/android-motion-tracker/README.md

 # android-motion-tracker
 TODO:
-- Work on the basic layout and back-end for the camera
+- ~~Work on the basic layout and back-end for the camera~~
 - Integrate mlkit's face detector
+- Add logic for movement
+- Create custom graphic to include movement text

 Current Task Breakdown [To be expanded]:
 - Setup a basic camera app